-DoC 2.1: Independent audit or test reports; or
+DoC 2.1: Independent assessment or test reports;

-DoC 2.2: Report from an independent organisation that demonstrates fitness for purpose, market acceptance, suitability or quality; or
+DoC 2.2: Report from an independent organisation that demonstrates fitness for purpose, market acceptance, suitability, or quality;

 DoC 2.3: Report from consumer-based product comparison testing program.
 This may be conducted internally or externally.
 The panel must consist of at least five panellists external to the organisation with a neutral position.
 The efficacy of the product must be compared to and found to be equal or superior that of a comparable market leading product.
 If this DoC is used there must also be documentation of all customer feedback.